sztsam/HOO_TW-Discord-bot/docs/help.md

 # Help

 Help the bot developer.
-You can send ideas to enhance the bot with cool functionalities.
+<br>You can send ideas to enhance the bot with cool functionalities.
-Report a bug so it will be fixed soon.
+<br>Report a bug so it will be fixed soon.
-Visit the documentation.
+<br>Visit the documentation.

 The command has three subcommands: bug, idea, documentation